Dr Deborah Kitson, CEO

 Richard is passionate about NGB effectiveness and how that can impact on welfare.
 He wants to help make welfare a more active priority within the sport field, and he feels he offers a grassroots insight into how ACT could support this.

-Sarah Goff, Development Manager – Safeguarding Disabled Children Services
+Sarah Goff, Development Manager – Safeguarding Young People

-Sarah is our Disabled Children’s Manager, she has over twenty years’ experience in the fields of child protection and social care.
+Sarah is our Disabled Young People Manager, she has over twenty years’ experience in the fields of child protection and social care.
 She is an expert in the field of safeguarding disabled children and her interests include the impact of domestic abuse and child sexual exploitation.

 Sarah currently combines her role at the Ann Craft Trust as a lecturer at the University of Nottingham on their BA and MA Social Care programmes.
 Sarah also delivers safeguarding disabled children training to organisations across the UK to make sure children and young people’s voices are heard.
 She has also led and continues to contribute to world-leading research projects in the UK and Europe.